 The sun dipped behind the ridge.
 There was plenty of daylight left; but Dan felt oppressed, and decided to call it quits for the day.
 He still felt foolish about the abortive raid on the pig pen.
 And he was thoroughly sick of cheap paint.
 He banged down the lid on the paint bucket, walked over to the stack hydrant, washed out his brush.
 Then he washed himself up, using the cake of coarse soap by the hydrant.
 He placed brush and bucket in their place in the barn; and turned dispiritedly toward his battered Datsun 510.

 As he passed the pen he glanced inside.
 The sow had long since calmed down, confident in her ability to meet all threats to her young.
-She had lain down full length on one side, her tits toward the fence.
-One of the piglets, perhaps excluded in the previous feeding frenzy, had attached himself to one of the tits.
+She lay full length on one side, her tits toward the fence.
+A single piglet, perhaps excluded in the previous feeding frenzy, had attached himself to one of the tits.
 Eyes closed, he sucked greedily.
 His hind legs would be an easy reach from the fence.

-The tableau of opportunity was already beginning to dissolve.
-The sow’s head came up, her weight shifting.
+The tableau of opportunity was already dissolving as the sow’s head came up, her weight shifting.
 With little conscious thought Dan reacted, dropping to his knees, right hand thrusting between slats.
-The sow was rising frantically; but the piglet hung on in greedy oblivion.
+As she rose frantically, the piglet hung on in greedy oblivion.
 The pig’s shank—a quick grab—he had him!
 He pulled the piglet into position as mama shrieked and launched her charge—grabbed the other shank—jerked the piglet through the narrow space.
 The sow battered the fence ferociously; Dan ignored her.
 He held the piglet in hands outstretched, like an offering.
-It was limp, faint shudders coursing through the little body. . .
+It was limp, faint shudders coursing through the little body.
 Perhaps again he had acted on a lark, assuming he could always change his mind about the pig after outwitting the sow.
 But pulling it through the narrow space had broken its neck.
 The deed was done.

 He paused awhile, his breath hot and fast in his throat.
-He stared at his prize with a sense of utter disbelief.
-It was surprisingly solid and substantial in his hands. . .
-And then, fleetingly, it was replaced . . . . by a vision of roast suckling pig. . .
+He stared at his prize in utter disbelief.
+Surprisingly solid and substantial in his hands, it was replaced, fleetingly, by a vision of roast suckling pig.
 He jumped to his feet.